TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 #### Keep your secrets safe!

 Environment variables aren't only for sensitive data but you will often need them for that.
-Make sure you add `.env` to `.gitignore` so you **do not publish it**.
+In your projects, if you use environment variables, make sure you add `.env` to `.gitignore` so you **do not publish it**.

 </div>